 If you are currently enrolled in MATH5305, you can log into UNSW Moodle for this course.

-Partial differential equations provide the natural mathematical description of many phenomena of interest in science, engineering and finance.
+Partial differential equations (PDEs) provide a natural mathematical description for many phenomena of interest in science and engineering.
 Such equations are often difficult or impossible to solve using purely analytical (pencil and paper) methods, especially for realistic industrial problems.
-This course introduces finite difference methods for three key classes of partial differential equations: elliptic (Poisson equation), parabolic (heat or diffusion equation) and hyperbolic (transport equation).
-Related methods in computational linear algebra are also discussed.
+This course introduces finite difference and finite element methods for elliptic and parabolic PDEs, and discusses key concepts such as stability, convergence and computational cost.
+Relevant techniques in numerical linear algebra are also discussed.

 The course includes a substantial practical component dealing with the computer implementation of the algorithms used for solving partial differential equations.

 Note: Students must have some prior experience with computer programming in (at least one of) Matlab, Python or Julia.